BioinfoIPBLN/reanalyzerGSE/README.md

 		-s | -strandness # Strandness of the library ('yes, 'no', 'reverse').
 If not provided and '-t' used, this would be predicted by salmon.
 Please use this parameter if prediction not correct, see explanations in for example in bit.ly/strandness0 and bit.ly/strandness
 		-g | -genes # Genes to highlight their expression in plots (one or several, separated by comma and no space) -G | -GSM_filter # GSM ids (one or several, separated by comma and no space) within the GSE entry to restrict the analysis to.
 An alternative to requesting a stop with -S to reorganize the downloaded files manually
-		-R | -reads_to_subsample # Number of reads to subsample to the sequences before the analyses (none by default, a number must be provided and all samples will be scaled to approximately, +- 10%, that number)
+		-R | -reads_to_subsample # Information and number of reads to subsample to the sequences before the analyses (none by default, a path to the 'reads_numbers.txt' file from a previous execution and a number of reads, must be provided, separated with comma, and proportions will be computed, with all samples being scaled to approximately, +- 10% of that number)
 		-f | -filter # Threshold of gene counts to use ('bin' to capture the lower expressed genes, or 'standard', by default).
 Please provide a comma separated list with the filters to use at each quantification if multiple annotation are provided
 		-b | -batch # Batch effect present? (no by default, yes if correction through Combat-seq and model is to be performed, and info is going to be required in other arguments or prompts)
 		-bv | -batch_vector # Comma-separated list of numbers for use as batch vector with Combat-seq